juliaolivieri/COMP_162_2024/lecture15/classwork15.md

 1. **(CW) Subset the penguins dataframe to only the categorical columns.
 Save the result as `cat_penguins`.**
 1. **(CW) Subset the penguins dataframe to only rows for which the `bill_depth_mm` is greater than 17.
 Call this `bigbill_penguins`.**
 1. **(CW) Write the dataframe `bigbill_penguins` to a csv.**
+1. Filter to only rows for which `species` is `Adelie` or `Gentoo`.
+1. Filter to only rows for which the `bill_length_mm` is less than 40 but the `bill_depth_mm` is greater than 20.
+1. What is the length of the longest bill of an Adelie penguin?
+1. Of the Gentoo penguins, how many are male and how many are female?
+1. Translate this R script to a python script (so, create a jupyter notebook that performs this same analysis): https://juliaolivieri.github.io/
+1. For any of these commands, do you prefer the syntax or output from R rather than Python, or vice versa?

 ### Plotting

 #### Code from class